openedx/frontend-template-application/README.rst

 After Copying The Template
 --------------------------

 You'll want to do a find-and-replace to replace all instances of ``frontend-template-application`` with the name of your new repository.
+Also edit index.html to replace "Application Template" with a friendly name for this application that users will see in their browser tab.

 **Prerequisite**